BaleDoneen Method ProviderWorthington, OH

 How effective is the BaleDoneen method?

 So far, at least two different studies have backed the efficacy of the BaleDoneen method.
 For many patients, the method has stabilized, halted, and even regressed their arterial disease.
-Additionally, it has been proven that the BaleDoneen method reduces lipid-rich plaque to 0% within five years.
+Additionally, it has been proven that the BaleDoneen method reduces lipid-rich plaque (the type of plaque that is inflamed and prone to rupture and cause a heart attack) to 0% within five years.

 What are the symptoms of atherosclerosis?

 As mentioned earlier, most patients do not experience any symptoms until they are experiencing a blockage.
 This may or may not be accompanied by a heart attack or stroke.
-In any case, common symptoms of atherosclerosis include angina, pain in the affected area, shortness of breath, fatigue, confusion, and muscle weakness.
+In any case, common symptoms of atherosclerosis include angina, pain in the chest, neck, back or arms, shortness of breath, fatigue, confusion, and muscle weakness.

 What are the risk factors for atherosclerosis?